"The world is full of kings and queens

 Second up was Yngwie Malmsteen.
 In the 80's Yngwie basically invented a musical movement called shredding.
 Shredding is very fast guitar playing.
 Unfortunately, I never really got into Malmsteen, because to me all his songs sounded the same…juts a million notes in a semi-classical style burning over pretty cheesy melodies, lyrics and vocals.
 Still, he's very prolific…I dunno, an album a year since 84, or something ridiculous like that.
 Anyway, he came out looking strangely enough like the cowardly lion, what was that about?

 His set, um, sucked?
-VERY annoying.

 Whatever.